247Uptime/react-native-photo-editor/README.md

 If this project has helped you out, please support us with a star 🌟
 </h1>
-This is a fork of React Native Photo Editor
+This is a fork of React Native Photo Editor.

 This library is a React Native bridge around native photo editor libraries.
 It allows you to edit any photo by providing below set of features: